BlueBrain/Search/docs/source/entrypoints.rst

-Entrypoints
+Entry points
 ===========

-This section describes how to use the entrypoints for common operations.
+This section describes how to use the entry points for common operations.

 Compute sentence embeddings